Forever People: Powers and abilities

 Like all New Gods, Vykin is functionally immortal and all his physical attributes are superhuman.
 He can manipulate magnetism and is skilled in working with complicated machinery.
 Vykin has a keen mind and is a skilled hand-to-hand combatant.
 It is Vykin who carries the Forever People's Mother Box, a kind of sentient computer, and is attuned to her frequencies.
 He is also a language major and a skilled tracker.
 He is considered "second only to Metron in wisdom".

 Infinity-Man

 Infinity-Man is Drax, the older brother of Uxas, and became the Infinity-Man after treachery at the hands of Uxas while attempting to harness the Omega Force for himself.
 No explanation was given as to why he was involved with the Forever People other than Big Bear's offhanded comment that they have an arrangement with him.
-The Infinity-Man's powers were never fully cataloged other than having some direct link to the Source, and the suggestion that since he originated from outside our universe, he was not bound by its physical laws.
-He was shown capable of flight, super-strength, enhanced vision powers, infini-beams, the ability to negate gravity and convert it into a repulsive force, restructuring atoms to pass through solid matter, and redirecting the flight path of bullets.
+The Infinity-Man's powers were never fully cataloged other than having some direct link to the Source, and the suggestion that since he originated from another universe, he was not bound by its physical laws.
+He is capable of flight, super-strength, enhanced vision powers, infini-beams, the ability to negate gravity and convert it into a repulsive force, restructuring atoms to pass through solid matter, and redirecting the flight path of bullets.

+In The New 52 continuity reboot, Infinity-Man is an abstract of the Source itself and the moral consciousness of Highfather.
+Highfather was originally a compassionate being known as Izaya who visited the Source Wall, searching for answers from the Source itself.
+Izaya is hit by the Source, which makes him cold, tactile and manipulative.
+His lost conscience manifests as Infinity-Man.